Consecutive vs. Concurrent Sentences: All You Need To Know

 How Do Judges Decide Between Concurrent and Consecutive Sentences?

 Judges decide sentences based on many different factors.
-They consider the aggravating factors, mitigating factors, crime severity, etc. A person convicted of a serious crime like murder or robbery usually gets consecutive sentences.
+They consider the aggravating or mitigating factors, crime severity, etc. A person convicted of a serious crime like murder or robbery usually gets consecutive sentences.

 A consecutive sentence might be ordered if the convicted person has committed another crime while serving a jail sentence for one crime.
 A habitual offender also has a high chance of receiving consecutive sentences and the maximum prison term.